pdet/duckdb-arrow/README.md

-# nanoarrow for DuckDB
+# Arrow for DuckDB

-This extension, nanoarrow, allows you to read Arrow IPC streams and files.
+This extension, arrow, allows you to read Arrow IPC streams and files.
 It serves a similar purpose as the now-deprecated [Arrow DuckDB core extension](https://github.com/duckdb/arrow).
 However, it comes with the added functionality to query Arrow IPC files and is much better tested.
 This extension is released as a DuckDB Community Extension.
 For compatibility reasons with the previous Arrow core extension, this extension is also aliased as `arrow`.